bkleinen/bkleinen.github.io/classes/ss2018/info1/labs/_index.md

 exercises.
 In the Labs you will have opportunity to work on them, and, most importantly, **ask questions**  or **discuss it with others** if something is unclear to you or you are stuck somewhere.
-{% comment %}
-To encourage you to really tinker on these excercises rather than copying a given solution in order to achieve the best grade possible, lab reports won't be graded.
-You'll either get an "ok" for them if I feel you understood enough of the material to move on or an "not quite enough" if I think you need to revisit this excercise.

-We will talk about last weeks excercises first thing in the following lab.
-You'll then have one day to re-submit your report if it wasn't sufficient yet.
-{% endcomment %}
 ## Group Work
 Talking to each other and working in pairs or groups is also highly encouraged during the labs.
 This term, I will make a ***raffle for new groups of three